unimarkup/specification/Middleend_Reference.md

 ## Variable table

-The variable table stores all variables that are defined for the Unimarkup document.
+The variable table stores all variables that are defined inside the Unimarkup file.

 The table consists of the following columns:

 - `name` ...--not null text-- The name of the variable
 - `um_type` ...--not null text-- The Unimarkup type of the variable
 - `value` ...--text-- The value of the variable
-- `fallback-value` ...--text-- The value of the variable that is used if `variable` is empty, which can happen in multi-language context
+- `fallback-value` ...--text-- The value of the variable that is used if `variable` is empty, which may happen in multi-language context
+- `description` ...--text-- An optional description of the variable
+- `fallback-description` ...--text-- The description of the variable that is used, if `description´ is empty, which may happen in multi-language context

 The primary key for this table is the `name` field.
 This means, that a variable is unique by its `name` independent of its type.

 ## Macro table

-The macro table stores all macros that are defined for the Unimarkup document.
+The macro table stores all macros that are defined inside the Unimarkup file.

 The table consists of the following columns: